annab4093/blog-hw/posts/first-blog-post.md

 https://youtu.be/o6ulsLg-R3c

-2. Upload this draft to your YouTube or Vimeo account, post it to your blog, and write a blog post that discusses your

-process in producing this draft.
+2.process in producing this draft.

 First I uploaded all the footages and named them, then I sort out the sequence timeline with these footages, connecting them based on their catagory ( round objects)(scenes with panning movement left or right ) (nature scenes).
 Then I find the music and sound effects to work on the pacing and duration of both visual and audio.

 3. Prepare a brief written introduction to your work.
 It should explain your general concept and intentions with the work in a clear, concise, and professional manner.

-overvoew -- concepts& technology used to convey idea

 Overview of